dptech-corp/TED-Gen/README.md

 #### inference

-We recommend using an [online app](https://bohrium.dp.tech/apps/stacking-pattern-analyzer) to verify the parsing results.You can also test it in this [ipynb](./Stacking-Pattern-Analyzer/infer.ipynb) file.
+We recommend using our [online app](https://bohrium.dp.tech/apps/stacking-pattern-analyzer) to verify the parsing results.You can also test it in this [ipynb](./Stacking-Pattern-Analyzer/infer.ipynb) file.
 In the recommended configuration, inference in ipynb takes an average of about 1s per image.

 Check this [Stacking-Pattern-Analyzer](./Stacking-Pattern-Analyzer/) for more detalis.